 HOME ENERGY ANALYSIS AND MODELING

 It is important to help our homeowners chart a path to energy reduction through a “house-as-a-system” approach.
-Understanding how insulation, air-sealing, HVAC systems, windows and doors, water distribution and management, lighting, and appliances in the home work together as a whole, not as individual parts, is key to determining how to get the best performance from your home and give you the most comfortable and healthy experience while you are therein.
+Understanding how insulation, air-sealing, HVAC systems, windows and doors, water distribution and management, lighting, and appliances in the home work together as a whole is key to determining how to get the best performance from your home.
+This whole-home approach also improves the comfort and health of a home’s occupants.

 One of the biggest components in the deconstruction/construction process is managing the waste stream.
 The more construction material that can be kept out of landfill is not only better for the environment, but less refuse means less energy used in the transportation of the waste to the dump.
 Who wants to pay extra just to throw things away?